State-Building through Public Land Disposal? An Application of Matrix Completion for Counterfactual Prediction: Continuous DID estimation

-Through which channels do homesteads affect state capacity?
-The political economy literature is largely in agreement that inequality and state capacity are inversely related.
-In \possessivecite{besley2009origins} framework, for example, greater economic power of the ruling class reduces investment in state capacity.
-Similarly, \citet{galor2009inequality} propose a model where wealthy landowners block education reforms because education favors industrial labor productivity and decreases the value in farm rents.
-Inequality in this context can be thought of as a proxy for the amount of \emph{de facto} political influence elites have to block reforms and limit the capacity of the state \citep{acemoglu2008persistence}.

-To test whether homesteads affected future land inequality in frontier counties, I calculate a commonly-used measure of land inequality based on the Gini coefficient of census farm sizes.
-Gini-based land inequality measures are commonly used as proxy for the \emph{de facto} bargaining power of landed elites \citep[e.g.,][]{boix2003democracy,ziblatt2008does,ansell2015}.
-Note that the Gini coefficient will underestimate land inequality in counties with high shares of propertyless farmers because tenant farms are included in the farm size data, which is problematic because farms can be operated by different tenants but owned by the same landlord.
-I correct for this problem by adjusting the farm Gini coefficient by the ratio of farms to adult males, as recommended by \citet{vollrath2013inequality}.

-In Figure SM-\ref{fig:ineq-capacity}, a bivariate regression model yields a positive relationship between land inequality and state government finances during the period of 1860 to 1950, especially at higher levels of inequality.
-This relationship points to inequality as a potential causal mechanism underlying the relationship between homesteads and state capacity.
-The inverse relationship agrees with the findings of \citet{ramcharan2010inequality} and \citet{vollrath2013inequality} in the context of taxes, revenues, and public school spending at the county-level in 1890 and 1930.

-Table \ref{dd-estimates} presents DID estimates of the impact of log per-capita homesteads on land inequality at the state-level during the period of 1870 to 1950.
+The third column of Table \ref{dd-estimates} presents DID estimates of the impact of log per-capita homesteads on land inequality at the state-level during the period of 1870 to 1950.
 Since land inequality is measured every decennial, I aggregate homesteads to the next decennial year; e.g., the number of homesteads measured in 1880 is the total for the years 1871 to 1880.
 Average farm values are included in the regression as a proxy for agricultural productivity, which might be associated with farm sizes approaching ideal scale and therefore land inequality.
-I estimate that homesteads significantly decreased land inequality in frontier states: a 1\% increase in log per-capita homesteads is expected to lower land inequality by $4.81\,\cdot\,10^{-6}$ points.
+I estimate that homesteads significantly decreased land inequality in frontier states: a 1\% increase in log per-capita homesteads lowers state-level land inequality by about $10^{-5}$ points.

+The direction of the point estimate is consistent with the study of \citet[p.~3]{bustos2017essays}, who conducts a county-level DID analysis and shows treatment based on terciles of Homestead Act acres reduced land inequality measured by the Gini coefficient over a similar post-treatment period, although the magnitude of the estimate in the present work is substantially smaller.
+The comparatively small coefficient implies that homestead policies did not fundamentally alter the long-run distribution of landownership, which may be explained by qualitative evidence that suggests homestead policies were exploited by land speculators and natural resource companies and that the rents from public land were appropriated by the private sector.